Functions preserving positive definiteness for sparse matrices: Introduction

 \section{Introduction}

-In one of his celebrated papers, \emph{Positive definite functions on spheres} [Duke Math.
-J. 9, 96-108], I.J.
-Schoenberg proved that every continuous function $f: (-1,1) \rightarrow \mathbb{R}$ having the property that the matrix $(f(a_{ij}))$ is positive definite for every positive definite matrix $(a_{ij})$ with entries in $(-1,1)$ has a power series representation with nonnegative coefficients.
+In one of his celebrated papers, \emph{Positive definite functions on spheres} \cite{Schoenberg42}, I.J.
+Schoenberg proved that every continuous function $f: (-1,1) \rightarrow \mathbb{R}$ having the property that the matrix $(f(a_{ij}))$ is positive semidefinite for every symmetric positive semidefinite matrix $(a_{ij})$ with entries in $(-1,1)$ has a power series representation with nonnegative coefficients.
 Functions satisfying this latter property are often known as \emph{absolutely monotonic functions}.
-The aformentioned result has been generalized by Rudin [Duke Math.
-J, 26, (1959) 617-622] who showed that the class of absolutely monotonic functions fully characterizes the class of (not necessarily continuous) functions mapping every positive definite sequence to a positive definite sequence.
+The aforementioned result has been generalized by Rudin \cite{Rudin59} who showed that the class of absolutely monotonic functions fully characterizes the class of (not necessarily continuous) functions mapping every positive (semi)definite sequence to a positive (semi)definite sequence.
 Equivalently, the class of absolutely monotonic functions are exactly the functions mapping sequences of Fourier--Stieltjes coefficients to sequences of Fourier--Stieltjes coefficients.

 In this paper, we revisit and extend Schoenberg's results with important modern applications in mind.
 Positive definite matrices arise naturally as covariance or correlation matrices.
 Consider an $n \times n$ covariance (or correlation) matrix $\Sigma$.
 In modern high-dimensional probability and statistics, two of the most common techniques employed to improve the properties of $\Sigma$ are the so-called \emph{hard-thresholding} and \emph{soft-thresholding} procedures.
 Hard-thresholding a positive definite matrix entails setting small off-diagonal elements of $\Sigma$ to zero.
 This technique has the advantage of eliminating spurious or insignificant correlations, and leads to sparse estimates of the matrix $\Sigma$.
-These thresholded matrices generally have better properties (such as better conditioning) and lead to models that are easier to store, interpret, and work with.
+These thresholded matrices generally have better properties (such as better conditioning, graphical model structure) and lead to models that are easier to store, interpret, and work with.
 At the same time, in contrast with most ``regularization'' techniques, this procedure incurs very little computational cost.
-Hence it can be applied to ultra high-dimensional matrices, as required by many modern-day applications (see \cite{Guillot_Rajaratnam2012}).
+Hence it can be applied to ultra high-dimensional matrices, as required by many modern-day applications (see \cite{Zhang_Horvath, Li_Horvath, bickel_levina, hero_rajaratnam, Guillot_Rajaratnam2012, Hero_Rajaratnam2012}).

 An important property of thresholded covariance matrices that is generally required for applications is positive definiteness.
 Nonetheless, regularization procedures such as hard-thresholding are often used indiscriminately, and with very little attention paid to the algebraic properties of the resulting thresholded matrices.
 It is therefore critical to understand whether or not the cone of positive definite matrices is invariant with respect to hard-thresholding (and other similar operations), especially in order for these regularization methods to be widely applicable.